teamhanko/hanko/backend/README.md

 serve all
 ````

-> :warning: The private API must be protected by an access management.
+> **Warning** The private API must be protected by an access management.

+### Supported Databases

+Currently we support following Databases:
+- CockroachDB
+- MariaDB
+- MySQL
+- PostgreSQL

 ### Configuration